Author Shriver looks at terrorism with droll humor

-NEW YORK (Reuters) - International best-selling novelist Lionel Shriver’s latest book is released on Thursday, but it isn’t exactly new.
+NEW YORK, March 29 (Reuters) - International best-selling novelist Lionel Shriver’s latest book is released on Thursday, but it isn’t exactly new.
 She wrote it over 10 years ago.

 “The New Republic” follows Shriver’s best-selling works like “The Post-Birthday World” as well as “We Need to Talk About Kevin,” the 2011 movie starring Tilda Swinton for which she was nominated for a best actress Golden Globe.